This post may contain affiliate links. Please read our disclosure policy.

 Needed: leftover pulp from juicing ginger.

-I like to store all the pulp from juicing ginger in the freezer until I’m ready to dry it out.
-However, you can also just use the pulp from a single session of juicing to dry into a ginger powder.
+I like to store all the ginger pulp in the freezer until I’m ready to dry it out.
+However, you can also use the pulp from a single session of juicing to dry into ginger powder.

-To air dry, simply place the pulp on a baking tray or large dish and leave in a dry, well-ventilated area for 3-4 days.
+To air dry, place the pulp on a baking tray or large dish and leave in a dry, well-ventilated area for 3-4 days.
 Alternatively, use an oven or dehydrator in similar ways that I described above.
-Just make sure to continue to check on the pulp as the time will differ depending on if you used it straight from juicing vs. from frozen and thawed, etc.
+Just make sure to continue to check on the pulp, as the time will differ depending on whether you used it straight from juicing vs. frozen and thawed, etc.

 How To Know The Ginger Is Ready